 Tearfund's joint work with faith communities, government authorities and civil society has meant migrants have received coordinated practical assistance, in the form of deliveries of food and household essentials, as well as emotional and spiritual support.
-An innovative and free and spiritual encouragement including Bible reflections.
+An innovative and free app provides: information on their legal rights in each country; a directory for humanitarian and comprehensive support; and spiritual encouragement including Bible reflections.

 For families facing the 'double emergency' of displacement and Covid, the support has been life-changing.
-Equally dramatic has been the change in attitudes towards migrants. including within the church.
+Equally dramatic has been the change in attitudes towards migrants, including within the church.
 'I want to thank the campaign... for bringing us an important teaching, that each of us are equal... sons and daughters of the same God and part of the same family,' says Pastor Débora Fahur from Sao Paulo, Brazil.